Join us in Making a Difference with Every Mile!

 Team Tourette is an official charity of the TCS New York City Marathon!
 This sought after marathon, offering a beautiful course lined with cheering spectators, travels through the neighborhood of all five boroughs of New York City, over bridges and ends in Central Park.
 This is a Full Marathon (26.2 miles).

-You will register with us on this site at no cost to you.
-However you will pay your registration fee directly to the New York Road Runners.
-Once you register with us, we will enter you into the NYRR system and you will receive an email with a link to register for your guaranteed entree.
+You will register with us on this site at no cost to you, your registration fee will be paid directly to the New York Road Runners.
+Once you register with us, we will enter you into the NYRR system and you will receive an email with a link to register for your guaranteed entree on their website.

 Each participant is required to raise a minimum of $3000.
 Once your registration with NYRR is complete you will receive information on how to set up a fundraising page on Crowdrise.
 Participants can send out their fundraising page via email and on social media to ask people to sponsor them in the event.